lidont/lidont/README.md

 Fails if you did not approve the Lidont contract for the transfer of at least `rETHAmount` rETH from your account.

 ## Unstake rETH
-`unstake(uint256 rETHAmount)`: reduce your Rocket Ether stake with the Lidont contract.
+`unstake(uint256 rETHAmount) → (uint256, uint256, uint256)`: reduce your Rocket Ether stake with the Lidont contract.

 Fails if the `rETHAmount` is larger than your current rETH stake.